SAP/luigi/docs/luigi-core-api.md

  });
 ```

-Returns **[promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)** which is resolved when confirmung the confirmation modal and rejected when dismissing it
+Returns **[promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)** which is resolved when confirming the confirmation modal and rejected when dismissing it

 **Meta**